chvancooten/BugBountyScanner/README.md

 -d, --domain <domain>     top domain to scan, can take multiple -o, --outputdirectory     parent output directory, defaults to current directory (subfolders will be created per domain) -w, --overwrite           overwrite existing files.
-Skip steps with existing files if not provided (default: false) -c, --collaborator-id     pass a BurpSuite Collaborator BIID to Nuclei to detect blind vulns (default: not enabled)
+Skip steps with existing files if not provided (default: false)

 Note: 'ToolsDir', 'telegram_api_key' and 'telegram_chat_id' can be defined in .env or through Docker environment variables.